msxrx/dotfiles/notes.md

 # Notes

-Random notes form the installation process.
+Random notes from the installation process.

 ## Files and directories created by Homebrew installation: